Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_2.md

 ### Adding SSH keys to your Github account
 {: .no_toc }

-We will modify projects on Github by using the command line from our Ubuntu system we set up in [Getting Started](../getting_started).
-To do this, we need to add an SSH key to our account, which Github uses for authentication.
+We will modify projects on Github by using the command line.
+To do this, we need to add an SSH key to our Githubaccount, which Github uses for authentication.

 Simply put, an SSH key is a pair comprised of a public and private key (sequence of characters) that can be used for encryption.
 Anyone can encrypt something with your public key, but you can only decrypt the message if you have the private key.
 We will generate a new SSH key, and add the key to our Github account.

 #### Generating a new SSH key
 {: .no_toc }